Producer Spotlight: Coral Vita

 Reefs are made up of thousands of tiny corals, both dead and alive, called polyps.
 Polyps are soft-bodied, but they secrete a hard limestone skeleton that attaches to rocks and the skeletons of other dead polyps.
 These polyp colonies grow, die, and regenerate, slowly shaping the reef through the repetition of this cycle over the span of many decades.

-How is Coral Vita making a difference?
+How is Coral Vita Making a Difference in the Bahamas?

-Almost as impressive as their cutting edge-technology and innovative techniques is Coral Vita’s ability to gather support from local governments, businesses, and communities.
+Almost as impressive as their cutting edge-technology and innovative techniques, is Coral Vita’s ability to gather support from local governments, businesses, and communities.
 Education is an important piece of their project.
 Their farm is an ecological attraction that encourages visitors to get informed and get involved.
 Their for-profit model sells restoration services to all stakeholders who might benefit from healthy reefs—hotels, insurance companies, governments, fisheries, conservation groups.

 This business model will allow Coral Vita to develop an industry that can support the large-scale restoration that is needed if reefs are to survive past 2050.
 Their vision is to expand to the point where they can, “produce billions of corals from [their] farms each year in order to maintain these magical ecosystems for generations to come.”